cecat/CeC-HA-Addons/addons/yamcam/README.md

 return codes from Yamnet to the human-readable names for those classes.
 Yamnet has a whopping 521 sound classes.
-I've added a column to the original yamnet_class_map.csv that groups related sounds, creating a composite of the group and the original class of the form group.class but (a) making everything lower case and (b) keeping only the first word of the original class name.
-So the Yamnet class *Middle Eastern music* is grouped into my *music* group and will be reported by the addon as *music.middle*.
+I've added a column to the original yamnet_class_map.csv that groups related sounds, creating a composite of the group and the original class of the form group.class where I also squished the class names ("display_name" in the CSV) to remove whitespace and punctuation.
+So the Yamnet class *Middle Eastern music* is grouped into my *music* group and will be reported by the addon as *music.middleEasternMusic*.
+This way the original Yamnet class is preserved, but one can ignore and just use the group name for simpler uses.
+So if you want to create an automation that alerts you that someone is playing Rock and roll but not Country, this update will make you happy.

 There is a Deprecation warning regarding the paho mqtt client and I've put debugging that on hold.
 Even with Gemini's and GPT4o's help I've been stumped